Planar Juggling of a Devil-Stick using Discrete VHCs: System Dynamics

 \subsection{Hybrid Dynamic Model}

 The hybrid dynamic model captures a single impulsive actuation\footnote{Impulsive inputs cause no change in position coordinates and finite jumps in velocities \cite{kant_orbital_2020}.}, followed by a flight phase under gravity.
+The dynamic model in \cite{khandelwal_discrete_2025}, which applied to \emph{rotations} of $\theta$, is adapted here for \emph{oscillations} of $\theta$.
 Using $k$ to represent instants immediately prior to applications of impulsive inputs, the dynamics of the active positions and velocities are \cite{khandelwal_discrete_2025}

 where $\delta_k$ is the time-of-flight, \emph{i.e.}, the interval between application of the $k$-th and $(k+1)$-th impulsive inputs.
 Without loss of generality, we assert that the angular configurations $\theta_k$ at which impulsive inputs are applied are such that